gretaivan/angular/README.md

 + Property binding - variables
 + Event binding
 + Two way binding - variable and event manipulation combined
++ Directives - intructions for the DOM.
+E.g. For example it allow creation of new elements in DOM depending on the trigger. components are also directives
+    + *ngIf - structural directive, they add and remove elements
+    + Attribute directives don't add or remove elements, they only change the element they are placed on, such as:
+        + [ngStyle]="{ method or css expression}"

 [Angular CLI Overview and Command Reference](https://angular.io/cli) page.